Masters Degree In the Netherlands:10 Amazing Things You Must Know Before Applying.

 Got Admission to Study in US or Canada?
 See if you are eligible for international student loan

 Some of the popular master’s degrees in Dutch universities are in Business, Economics, Humanities, Engineering, and Social Sciences.
-There are other master’s degree programs too that students may want to study aside from those listed above.
 In the Netherlands, degrees are offered in two distinct categories which are research-oriented programs and professional higher education programs.
-The research-oriented programs are offered at research institutions and they focus majorly on study areas such as engineering and agriculture while the professional higher education programs focus on professional programs such as education, the sciences, and they are taught in the applied science universities.
+The research-oriented programs are offered at research institutions and they focus majorly on study areas such as engineering and agriculture.
+While the professional higher education programs focus on professional programs such as education, and the sciences, and they are taught in applied science universities.

 WATCH – Top 10 Scholarships in the Netherlands for International Students